mroetsc/rubiks-cube-solver/cad_files/README.md

-CAD files will be uploaded, once the design is complete and proven to be working.
+CAD files for 3D-printing.
+Details can be found in print_list

+Further descriptions will be added!